St. Mary's Catholic Church (Fort Wayne, Indiana)

 St. Mary's Catholic Church is a parish of the Roman Catholic Church located at Fort Wayne, Indiana, in the Diocese of Fort Wayne–South Bend.

 The current parish church, dedicated in 1999, is the fourth building to serve in that role.
 The congregation was founded in 1848 to serve German immigrants, previously served by St. Augustine's Church (the present-day Cathedral of the Immaculate Conception).
 A larger church was built in 1858 but was destroyed by fire.
 This was replaced by a landmark brick and sandstone church in 1886, but this was destroyed after being struck by lightning in 1993.

 1886 church

 The church was built in 1886–1887, and was a red brick and sandstone Gothic Revival style church.
 It measured approximately 195 feet long and 68 feet wide, and had a traditional cruciform plan.
 The main steeple in the middle, including the cross had a height of 237 feet.
 The front facade featured three projecting towers.
 Also on the property were the contributing rectory and boiler building.

 It was listed on the National Register of Historic Places in 1984.
-It was destroyed by fire September 2, 1993, after being struck by lightning and delisted that year.
+It was destroyed by fire September 2, 1993 after being struck by lightning, and was consequently delisted later that year.